openbar/yocto-wizard/README.md

-# OpenBar build system for Yocto projects
+# OpenBar build system

-The `yocto-openbar` is an implementation of the OpenBar build system for Yocto projects.
-It follows the guidelines specified by the OpenBar project to build a Yocto project in an easy, repeatable and unambiguous way.
+The `openbar` build system is used to enhance reproducible builds for your project by providing deterministic and immutable environments.

 ## Features

-* The configuration and build are performed with a minimum number of actions to eliminate any possible errors:
+* The configuration and build are performed with a minimal and unambiguous number of actions to eliminate any possible errors:

   ```bash
   make myconfig_defconfig